quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-process-env.md

 desc: (@quasar/app-vite) How to differentiate the runtime procedure based on process.env in a Quasar app.
 ---

-Accessing `process.env` can help you in many ways:
+Using `process.env` can help you in many ways:
   * differentiating runtime procedure depending on Quasar Mode (SPA/PWA/Cordova/Electron)
   * differentiating runtime procedure depending if running a dev or production build
   * adding flags to it based on terminal environment variables at build time

-## Values supplied by Quasar CLI
+## Values provided by Quasar CLI

 | `process.env.<name>` | Type | Meaning |
 | --- | --- | --- |